cakephp/docs/en/development/testing.rst

         }
     }

-As of 2.5.0, you can load fixtures in subdirectories.
+You can load fixtures in subdirectories.
 Using multiple directories can make it easier to organize your fixtures if you have a larger application.
 To load fixtures in subdirectories, simply include the subdirectory name in the fixture name::